Brazil–Timor-Leste relations: Political ties

 Shortly after Ramos-Horta's return to Timor-Leste, an assassination attempt was carried out on him and Prime Minister Xanana Gusmão by renegade soldiers in what some have called a coup attempt.
 The attempt on Ramos-Horta's life in February prompted a public reaction on the international stage from Brazil.
 The Brazilian government, shocked and concerned for the security of the still new state, “strongly condemned the attacks” and rejected “all forms of violence as a method to settle political differences”.
 At the time, Brazil and Timor-Leste had more than a dozen cooperative programs in action.
 Ramos-Horta recovered within a matter of weeks and returned to office.

 Several months afterward in July 2008, Former Brazilian President Luiz Inácio Lula da Silva visited Timor-Leste.
 During this trip, Lula expressed that the “bonds between Brazil and Timor-Leste are strong and reflect a deep sense of friendship and solidarity, as well as a shared heritage” in addition to signing six accords.
 As the first visit by another head of state after the attacks, it represented symbolic importance in addition to reaffirming cooperation programs on “agriculture, fisheries and judicial administration”.

+High-level visits

+Timorese President José Ramos-Horta attending the inauguration of Brazilian President Luiz Inácio Lula da Silva in Brasília; January 2023.